eniklas/resume/erik-niklas-resume.md

 ## Professional Summary

-* Over 24 years experience with Linux and Unix systems
+* Over 25 years experience with Linux and Unix systems
-* Ten years experience running large distributed systems
+* Over ten years experience running large distributed systems
-* Passion for automating processes and building tools to maximize productivity
+* Passion for automating processes and building tools to maximize team productivity
 * Develops and promotes relationships of trust and respect with peers, customers, and superiors
 * Excellent written and oral communication skills; actively documents and shares knowledge
 * US and Canadian citizenship